Knowledge worker: Definition

-Creative workers also require an understanding of various forms of knowledge (Loo, 2017).
+Creative workers also require an understanding of various forms of knowledge.
 These are related to disciplines such as those from the humanities (e.g., literature), and the creative arts such as painting and music (e.g., popular and classical varieties).
 Creative knowledge workers also require technical-related knowledge such as mathematics and computer sciences (e.g., software engineering) and physical sciences (e.g., physics) though there are distinctions in the two sectors.
 In the IT software sector, technical knowledge of software languages is especially significant for programmers as ascertained in the findings.
 However, the degree of technical expertise may be less for a programme manager, as only knowledge of the relevant software language is necessary to understand the issues for communicating with the team of developers and testers.
 The technical know-how for a creative director relates only to the understanding of the possibilities of technologies (such as graphics and typography) in order to capitalise on the technical wizardry.
 The technical specialists are then required to execute the creative director's vision.

 The above types of disciplinary knowledge may appear in explicit formats, which can be learnt from formal programmes at teaching institutions such as higher education and professional institutions alongside other skills and abilities relating to presentation, communication, and team working.
 As ascertained in the findings, there was other non-disciplinary knowledge, which was not explicit but tacit in nature.
 Interviewees mentioned tacit experiences from their past work and life experiences, which they used to draw upon in performing their creative knowledge work.
 This form of knowledge was harnessed collectively as a team (of an advertising campaign or a software programme).
 This collaborative approach to working, especially with roles such as creative directing and software programme managing, requires tacit knowledge of the strengths and weaknesses and the needs and wants of the related team members (knowledge of psychology).
 This form of working may occur within the organisation, as a stand-alone group for a specific project in the organisation, or as a sub-contracted team outside the organisation.
 Within this role, creative knowledge workers may perform their activities individually and/or collectively as part of their contribution to the project.
-The findings also brought out some characteristics of collaborative working such as the varieties of stakeholders such as sub-contracted groups, and the indirect relationships between clients, workers (of an ad agency), and consumers (Loo, 2017).
+The findings also brought out some characteristics of collaborative working such as the varieties of stakeholders such as sub-contracted groups, and the indirect relationships between clients, workers (of an ad agency), and consumers.

+A more recent approach to the definitional problem was proposed by De Sordi and colleagues (2021), who analyzed 223 academic articles published between 2001 and 2019 to identify inaccuracies in the use of the term.
+The researchers proposed a distinction based on the mechanisms of "exploration" and "exploitation" derived from organizational innovation theory:

+According to this framework, knowledge workers are characterized by experimentation, discovery and innovation activities, while information workers focus on implementation, application and efficiency in the use of existing knowledge.